-The process of company incorporation in Liechtenstein doesn’t take long if all the documents are properly submitted and it can last a few weeks.
-The foreign entrepreneurs must choose the right type of company to establish considering various aspects such as the share capital, the objectives and the total number of shareholders.
+The company registration in Liechtenstein doesn’t take long if all the documents are properly submitted.
+The foreign entrepreneurs must choose the right type of company to establish, considering various aspects such as the share capital, the objectives and the total number of shareholders.

-The main forms of companies that can be incorporated in Liechtenstein are:
+The main types of companies that can be incorporated by an entrepreneur who wants to open a company in Liechtenstein are:

 The trust enterprise can act as a holding company and the minimum share capital is EUR 30,000.

-The main steps an entrepreneur must take in Liechtenstein before starting to perform commercial activities are notarizing the company’s articles of association, opening a bank account and depositing the minimum share capital, checking the name availability in the Public Register and depositing the above at the Liechtenstein Public Registry.
+The main steps an entrepreneur must take in Liechtenstein before starting to perform commercial activities are: notarizing the company’s articles of association, opening a bank account and depositing the minimum share capital, checking the company name availability in the Public Register and depositing the above at the Liechtenstein Public Registry.

 If the company has an annual turnover above EUR 100,000, it must also register for VAT.
 Social services must also be notified if the company will hire personnel.
 The whole process of establishment of a new company doesn’t take longer than a week.